Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces

-The equivalence between statements $(b)$ and $(c)$ in Ruas' conjecture was obtained in 2006 by Callejas-Bedregal, Houston, and Ruas in an unpublished manuscript (see \cite{Bedregal}).
-Two years later, Fernández de Bobadilla and Pe Pereira presented an independent proof in \cite{lev}.
-However, the equivalence between $(a)$ and $(b)$ remained unanswered for nearly 25 years.
-Unsuccessful attempts to prove this conjecture were made by Callejas-Bedregal, Houston, and Ruas \cite{Bedregal} in 2006, Ruas \cite{Tentruas} in 2013, and indirectly by Marar and Nuño-Ballesteros in \cite{MararJuan}, where they tried to study the particular case of corank 1 with the development of the invariant $J.$ Then, in 2016, Ruas and the first author \cite{Ruas} (see also \cite{[10]}) exhibited counterexamples to the question, showing that the equivalence between (a) and (b) is not true in general.\\
+In 2006, Callejas-Bedregal, Houston, and Ruas obtained the equivalence between statements ($\mu$) and $(Top)$ in Ruas’ conjecture in an unpublished manuscript \cite[Th.
+6.2]{Bedregal}.
+This result was later confirmed independently by Fernández de Bobadilla and Pe Pereira in 2008 \cite[Cor.
+40]{lev}, and again by Nuño-Ballesteros and Tomazella in 2012 \cite[Th.
+4.2]{Nuno2}.

+Nevertheless, the equivalence between $(Top)$ and $(W)$ remained unresolved for almost $25$ years, while the equivalence between $(W)$ and $(Lip)$ still constitutes an open problem in the field.
+According to Thom’s second isotopy lemma for analytic maps (see \cite[Th.
+5.2]{Gibson}), we obtain that $(W)$ implies $(Top)$.
+Unsuccessful attempts to prove this conjecture in its entirety or at least partially were made by Callejas-Bedregal, Houston, and Ruas \cite{Bedregal} in 2006, Ruas \cite{Tentruas} in 2013, and indirectly by Marar and Nuño-Ballesteros in \cite{MararJuan}, where they tried to study the particular case of corank $1$ with the development of the invariant $J(f).$